-NewsBite: SendGrid, MongoDB File IPOs and Other News
+NewsBite: SendGrid, MongoDB IPO Action and Other News

-It was IPO time in the enterprise technology space this week and SendGrid and MongoDB filed their initial public offerings.
+It was IPO time in the enterprise technology space last week, with SendGrid filing its IPO and MongoDB going public.

-SendGrid, a Denver-based email marketing software, filed its S-1 with the United States Securities and Exchange Commission (SEC) on October 18th.
-While MongoDB, an enterprise database software provider, filed its SEC S-1 the day before.
+SendGrid, a Denver-based email marketing software, filed its S-1 with the United States Securities and Exchange Commission (SEC) on Oct.
+18. MongoDB, an enterprise database software provider, filed its SEC S-1 the day before and debuted on NASDAQ Oct.
+19, using the stock ticker MDB.

 Email API, Campaign Offerings